joshaw/CompSci/Notes/Statistics.md

 - is the value of r reliable?
 - can we reject the hypotheses that there is no correlation?

+## Errors
+- **Type 1 Error**
+	- False positive
+		- When we beleive there is a genuine effect but really there isn't.
+- **Type 2 Error**
+	- False negative
+		- When be beleive there is no effect, but really there is.
+		- Lot of variation between samples
+		- Too stringent controls for type 1 errors
+		- Low power statistics to find effects.
+- **Family-wise Error rate**
+	- Rate of errors when using multiple tests (a family of tests)
+	- Ex
+		- We have 3 tests in the family of tests
+		- Fisher's level of 0.05 as the level of significance
+		- Probability of false positive (type 1 error) in all these tests is 0.95×0.95×0.95 = 0.875
+		- So probability of type 1 error is 1-0.857 = 0.143
+	- This is far greater than the error rate for each test individually.
+	- Use a different test to remove the increased probability of type 1 errors (ANOVA).

 ## Regression
 - Significance of a predictor variable on an outcome variable
+- Requires two (or more) continuous variables
 - Allows the future values of the outcome to be predicted based on the known current value of the predictor.
 - Predictor can be continuous or categorical.